Saturday, March 01, 2008

 BACKGROUNDER: About The Washington Oculus

-THE WASHINGTON OCULUS is an online notebook, journal and personal blog, edited by journalist and writer Michael E. Grass, originally launched in 2003 in the District of Columbia.
+THE WASHINGTON OCULUS is an online notebook, journal and personal blog by Michael E. Grass, an editor, writer, Web developer and editorial manager, originally launched in 2003 in the District of Columbia.

 He has written for The Washington Post, Roll Call and Crain’s Detroit Business and was once jokingly described as “Zeus” and, more seriously, a “tireless, content-generating machine” by The Huffington Post.